Glasgow, Montana: Economy

-As of May 2012, the major industries present in Glasgow are retail (23% of employment), public administration (16%), construction (14%), and health care and social assistance (7%).
-Farmers and farm services comprise 4% of employment.
+In May 2012, the major industries present in Glasgow were retail (23% of employment), public administration (16%), construction (14%), and health care and social assistance (7%).
+Farmers and farm services comprised 4% of employment.
 As of June 2014, the unemployment rate was 3.2%.

-The median home price was an estimated $82,005 in 2009.
+For Valley County, the median value of owner-occupied housing units was $160,800 from 2017 to 2021.

 Education

-Glasgow is served by the Glasgow School District.
-There are three public schools in the district: Glasgow High School, Glasgow Middle School, and Irle Elementary.
-Glasgow High School has a student population of 232.
-The remaining K–8 schools have 563 students, for a total of 795 in the public school system.
-They are known as the Scotties.
+Glasgow is served by the Glasgow School District, with three public schools.
+For the 2021–2022 school year, 379 students were enrolled in kindergarten through 5th grade at Irle Elementary School.
+At Glasgow Middle School, for 6th–8th grade, 167 students were enrolled.
+Glasgow High School had 245 students enrolled.
+The team name for the school is the Scotties.

-For Glasgow's residents aged 25 years and over, 81.5% of them attained at least a high school diploma, with 17.0% attaining at least a bachelor's degree, with 6.2% attaining a graduate or professional degree.
+From 2017–2022 census data on those 25 years and older in Valley County, 93% had attained high school graduation or higher, 19.1% had a Bachelor's degree or higher.

 Glasgow City-County Library serves the area.

 Sports

-The Scotties of Glasgow High School have won 48 Montana state championships in their storied history.
-Glasgow High School currently offers thirteen sports for students grades 9–12 (football, volleyball, boys and girls cross country, boys and girls wrestling, boys and girls basketball, softball, boys and girls track and field, and boys and girls golf).
-They have been competing at the Class B level (40 schools) in the MHSA (Montana High School Association) since the 1992–93 school year.
+As of 2023, the Scotties of Glasgow High School have won 48 Montana state championships.
+Glasgow High School offered 13 sports in 2023.
+Since the 1992–93 school year, they have competed as a Class B school, a designation used by the Montana High School Association based on population.

 They have won 14 state championships and 33 state trophies in boys wrestling.
-The 33 trophies are more than other Class A, B, or C School in Montana.
-They have also won an ALL–class state record 16 Girls Cross Country Championships.
+The Girls Cross Country team has won the state championship 16 times.

-The Glasgow Reds baseball team competes at the Montana American Legion ClassA level (31 teams).
-They finished second at state in 2000 and 2012 and third in 1999, 2013, and 2015.
+The Glasgow Reds baseball team competes in the American Legion Baseball league, played by 13-to-19-year-olds.
+They finished second at the state championships in 2000 and 2012 and third in 1999, 2013, and 2015.

+Infrastructure

 Crime

 There were no reports of rape or murder occurring in Glasgow in 2010, compared with one murder the previous year, and 16 incidents of rape from 2003 to 2008.
 Overall, the crime rate to 2010 appears to be in a general downward trend, and is well below the national average.